trdroid/Spring-Boot-Sample-Apps/_misc/Templates/GradleAppWithFeaturesAdded/README.md

 The command used above uses the following switches to create a Gradle based Spring Boot web application:

-* dweb: to include the library to handle web files that also includes an embedded Tomcat server
+* web: to include the library to handle web files that also includes an embedded Tomcat server
 * data-jpa: to include a library to handle persistence
 * h2: to include the H2 database engine
 * thymeleaf: to include the thymeleaf view engine